-Skift A Game of Strategic Shifts and Control Skift is an abstract strategy for two players, ages 8 and up.
+Skift A Game of Strategic Shifts and Control Skift is an abstract strategy game for two players, ages 8 and up.
 Average playing time is 10 to 15 minutes.
-Eliminate your opponent’s pieces by shifting your own pieces and the board itself.
-The first player to cause their opponent to lose all of their kings or all of their pawns wins the game.
-Starting the Game The game board consists of 9 square tiles, with each tile each divided into 4 quadrants.
-Game pieces include 2 kings and 6 pawns per player.
-Play begins with the 9 tiles arranged into a 3×3 grid to form the full board and the pieces arranged in a checkerboard pattern around the center (see illustration).
+Outmaneuver your opponent by shifting your pieces and the board itself.
+Your objective: eliminate all of your opponent’s kings or pawns.
+Setup The game board consists of 9 square tiles, with each tile divided into 4 quadrants.
+Game pieces include 2 kings (square pieces) and 6 pawns (circle pieces) per player.
+Arrange the 9 tiles in a 3×3 grid to form the board, then place the pieces in a checkerboard pattern around the center, as illustrated below.
 Gameplay Assign a color to each player and randomly determine who goes first.
-Players then alternate turns.
-On your turn, you may make either one piece move or one tile move.
-Piece Moves A piece move involves moving one of your pieces (pawn or king) one quadrant in any direction (orthogonally or diagonally),...
+Then take turns with your opponent, performing one of three actions on each turn – a piece move, a tile move or a tile rotation.
+Piece Moves Move any of your kings or pawns one quadrant orthogonally or diagonally in any direction, pushing along any pieces that lie in the way.
+You may...

 Posts